Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 \item $\pi_i$: the conditional power at node $i$ when $H_i$ is false: $\pi_i = \Pr(R_i = 1 \mid H_i \text{ false},\ \text{all ancestors rejected})$.
 Power depends on the sample size available at node $i$ (which shrinks as we descend the tree) and on the magnitude of the treatment effect.

 \item The \emph{conditional rejection probability} $\theta_j$ combines the two cases above into a single quantity:

 In words: $\theta_j$ is the probability of rejecting $H_j$ given that the procedure has reached node $j$ (all ancestors rejected).
-When $H_j$ is false this probability is the power $\pi_j$; when $H_j$ is true it is the test size $\alpha_j$.
+When $H_j$ is false this probability is the power $\pi_j$; when $H_j$ is true it is bounded above by the test size $\alpha_j$.
+Note that $\theta_j$ does not carry a subscript for the descendant~$i$: the conditioning event ``all ancestors of $j$ rejected'' is the same regardless of which descendant of~$j$ we are interested in, so $\theta_j$ depends only on~$j$'s position in the tree and the truth of~$H_j$.

 \item We call a true-null node \emph{exposed} if its parent is non-null (the parent's null hypothesis of no effects is false).
 Exposed nulls sit at the boundary between the false subtree and the true portion of the tree.
 They are the only true nulls that the top-down procedure can reach directly, because a true-null parent will almost certainly not be rejected, shielding all of its descendants from testing.